ajayravindranathan/tlc303/Usecase 3 - DataPreparation_and_FeatureEngineering_using_sagemaker_datawrangler.md

 Click on Add.

+g.
 Then click on Add step.
 Choose Manage Columns.
 Choose Drop columns.
 Choose location_0 in the columns to drop field.

 <img width="465" alt="Screenshot 2021-11-27 at 02 25 05" src="https://user-images.githubusercontent.com/81493814/143665281-553a6d15-0161-4ad3-a5b3-3d9041b55da0.png">